 While alternative medicine practices are holistic in nature, you can still hold the practitioners accountable for medical malpractice.
 If an integrative medicine doctor fails to diagnose your illness, causes a delayed diagnosis for cancer or you are injured during a treatment, consult a medical malpractice attorney.

 The medical malpractice attorneys at Koonz, McKenney, Johnson & DePaolis L.L.P. fight to make sure victims injured by medical error have what they need to recover.
-Call us today to speak to one of our attorneys.
+Contact us today to speak to one of our personal injury attorneys.